Nostradamus: Usage during World War II

 However, Goebbels seems to have seen Nostradamus simply as a black propaganda tool.
 He wrote that his friend, the Nazi journalist Alfred-Ingemar Berndt, had "drawn up a plan demonstrating how we could enlist the aid of the occult in our propaganda. ...
 The Americans and English fall easily for that type of thing. ...
 Nostradamus must once again submit to being quoted."
-One passage that Goebbels made use of "was found to read as follows: And war will break out in Europe on so vast and fearful a scale as never before.
+One passage that Goebbels made use of was: And war will break out in Europe on so vast and fearful a scale as never before.
 Death and destruction, conflict and bloodshed, will descend on princes and people alike, and press hard on the people of the middle kingdom until in the end the cities of Paris and London and those that be far to the East will be engulfed in a sea of flame.
 But that people which stands under the sign of the crooked cross, that people will triumph, to live in peace, prosperity and happiness, a proud dominion for a thousand years."

 However, "Nostradamus did not write a word of all this.
 Goebbels himself was the author."
 According to Nazi diplomat and author Hans Otto Meissner, Goebbels also allegedly had "a few folios from the mid-sixteenth century carefully copied and the operative sentences, in Latin text and Gothic script, laboriously inscribed on genuine parchment" and falsified "futher passages ... such as 'giant fish which swim around in the sea with sailors in their bellies' or 'birds of iron'.
 When the forgeries had accomplished their objective, the volumes in question disappeared from the libraries, so that a more thorough examination was no longer possible."